sam2829/strongest-avenger-react/README.md

 The sign up page displays a sign up form which is for the user to complete correctly.

-The form must be filled out correctly or will be unsuccesful, error messages will be displayed as to why form is not correct.
+The form must be filled out correctly or will be unsuccessful, error messages will be displayed as to why form is not correct.

 Sign up form no errors: